Write your message

 Send citation to:

-Sadeghian M, Akbari A, Yazdi M. Investigating the cognitive ability of nurses after working in the Infectious department of the hospital.
-Iran J Ergon 2024; 12 (2)
+Chinisaz N, Sadeghian M, Akbari A, Yazdi M. Investigating the Cognitive Abilities of Nurses after Working in Infectious Disease Departments in Hospitals.
+Iran J Ergon 2024; 12 (2) :110-119

 URL: http://journal.iehfs.ir/article-1-1029-en.html

-1- Department of Occupational health, Faculty of Health, Student Research Committee, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+1- Student Research Committee, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran , Niloofarchinisaz@yahoo.com

-2- Department of Biostatistics, Child Growth and Development Research Center, Institute of Prevention of Non communicable Diseases, Isfahan University of Medical Sciences, Isfahan, Iran
+4- Biostatistics Research Institute for Primordial Prevention of Non-communicable Diseases, Isfahan University of Medical Sciences, Isfahan, Iran

-Background and Objectives: High workload, shift work, risk of disease, and mental workload caused by the possibility of transmitting it to others can create challenging and stressful situations for nurses.
-This study examined the cognitive performance of nurses, before and after working in these wards of infectious covid-19 to understand the potential effects.
+Objectives: High workload, shift work, risk of disease, and mental workload caused by the possibility of transmission can create challenging and stressful situations for nurses.
+The present study aimed to assess the cognitive performance of nurses before and after working in COVID-19 wards to understand the potential effects.

-Methods: 250 nurses from hospitals in Ahvaz city, in 2020, who had more than 2 years of work experience and had not worked in departments that were in direct contact with patients with COVID-19, were included in the study.
-The participants were asked to complete the cognitive ability assessment questionnaire before starting to work in the COVID-19 departments and after two months of their work.
-The results before and after work in the hospital's COVID-19 wards were compared using paired t-tests.
+Methods: A total of 250 nurses from hospitals in Ahvaz in 2020 who had more than two years of work experience and had not worked in departments in direct contact with COVID-19 patients were included in the study.
+The participants were asked to complete the cognitive ability assessment questionnaire before starting to work in COVID-19 departments and after two months of their work.
+The results before and after working in COVID-19 wards were compared using paired t-tests.

-Conclusion: Working in the infectious wards of COVID-19 leads to a decrease in the cognitive abilities of nurses.
-Since the weakening of nurses' cognitive ability has a significant role in the quality of patient care measures, it is necessary to prioritize measures to improve their working conditions in order to improve cognitive abilities.
+Conclusion: Working in COVID-19 wards leads to a marked decrease in cognitive abilities of nurses.
+Given that the weakening of nurses' cognitive ability has a significant role in the quality of patient care measures, it is necessary to prioritize measures to improve their working conditions in order to improve cognitive abilities.

 Type of Study: Research | Subject: Cognitive Ergonomics